hitherejoe/ComposeAcademy/academy/foundation/border.md

 ## Using the Border Function

-When calling the Border function we are required to pass two properties:
+When calling the Border function there are two required properties:

 * **size** – the thickness of the border
   * required